tbocek/opus-h264-webcam-wrapper/README.md

 The Opus wrapper was created with https://code.google.com/p/jnaerator/ and sligthly adapted.
-The H264 wrapper is used the webcam API from https://github.com/sarxos/webcam-capture and the H264 codec is from https://github.com/jcodec/jcodec
+The H264 wrapper is used the webcam API from https://github.com/sarxos/webcam-capture and the H264 codec is from https://github.com/jcodec/jcodec.
+This library requires Java8.

 Binaries found here: